Munchery: Bankruptcy

 In late 2018 the company laid off 30 percent of its employees.
 In January 2019 Munchery abruptly ceased all operations.
 In a March 2019 bankruptcy declaration, the company claimed assets between $1 and $10 million with liabilities totaling $28.5 million in secured debt to lenders as well as $6 million in unsecured debt to its 230 vendors and suppliers.
 In all, investors — Greycroft, Sherpa Capital, Menlo Ventures, E.ventures, Cota Capital, and M13 — sank $125 million in the company, with an $87 million round in 2015.

-“To be honest, it was a house of cards,” said an anonymous well-known chef who worked at Munchery for two years.
+“To be honest, it was a house of cards,” said an anonymous chef who worked at Munchery for two years.

 In May 2019 the bankrupt company sold its 70,000-square-foot South San Francisco headquarters for $5 million.
 Munchery's CEO James Beriker planned to pay himself a $250,000 “success fee” for the sale of the company's headquarters and other assets.